alih92/Personal-Portfolio/README.md

 I have also used media queries to accomodate for different viewports, ensuring the content isn't lost when different device sizes are used.

+<a href="https://alih92.github.io/Personal-Portfolio/">Click here for my Personal Portfolio webpage</a>

 ![Alt text](<challenge/images/Screenshot 2023-10-13 at 15.32.54.png>)